NVIDIA/NeMo/README.md

 of training datasets, by changing the blend in the `model.data.data_prefix` parameter.

-### 4.5 GPT-3 Training
+### 4.5 Model Training
-<a id="markdown-gpt-3-training" name="gpt-3-training"></a>
+<a id="markdown-model-training" name="model-training"></a>
-We provide an easy-to-use yet powerful pipeline to perform distributed training of GPT-3 models across multiple nodes and GPUs.
-We also provide well-established recipes for different sizes of GPT-3 models, where the throughput has been maximized, and the convergence properties of the models have been tested and confirmed.
+We provide an easy-to-use yet powerful pipeline to perform distributed training of both GPT-3 models and T5 models across multiple nodes and GPUs.
+We also provide well-established recipes for different sizes models, where the throughput has been maximized, and the convergence properties of the models have been tested and confirmed.

 The configuration used for the training pipeline must be specified in the `conf/config.yaml` file, specifying the training parameter, specifying which file to use for training purposes.
 The `run_training` parameter must be set to True to run the training pipeline.
-The default value is set to 5b, which can be found in `conf/training/5b.yaml`.
+The default value is set to `gpt3/5b`, which can be found in `conf/training/gpt3/5b.yaml`.
 The parameters can be modified to adjust the hyperparameters of the training runs.
+All supported model types and sizes can be found in `conf/training` folder.

 #### 4.5.1 Slurm
 <a id="markdown-slurm" name="slurm"></a>